10x10 Photobooks: What They Saw: Historical Photobooks by Women, 1843-1999 (2021)

 What They Saw: Historical Photobooks by Women, 1843-1999 is a touring reading room launched in May 2022 at The New York Public Library, award-winning publication and series of public events that "sheds light on compilations created by women from diverse backgrounds, and addresses the lack of access, support and funding for women of color.
 It is illustrated with photographs of classic bound titles, portfolios, personal albums, unpublished books, zines and scrapbooks, ranging from well-known publications to the more obscure.
 The associated publication won the Paris Photo-Aperture Foundation Catalogue of the Year Award and the Kraszna-Krausz Photography Book Award" What They Saw: Historical Photobooks by Women, 1843-1999 was named one of Time Magazines best photobooks of 2021.
+The What They Saw Reading Room toured to: Enter Enter and the Rijksmuseum in Amsterdam, Boston Athenaeum, Museo Nacional Centro de Arte Reina Sofia in Madrid and The Getty Museum in Los Angeles.

 "'There are other books of books, delimited by specific geographic areas or themes,' Yatskevich points out.
 'In all of them, the reduced space dedicated to publications signed by women was manifest.
 This was the data that gave way to our first project: How We See.
 Photobooks by Women, published in 2018, for which ten curators chose and wrote about 10 women's photobooks.
 From there we launched this latest publication, in which we have tried to bring to light books that had been relegated to oblivion.'"

+Flashpoint!
+Protest Photography in Print, 1950-Present (2024)

+Flashpoint! was a reading room exhibition focused on protest photography.
+The associated publication was shortlisted for the Paris Photo-Aperture Foundation Catalogue of the Year Award.